trawick/ct-httpd/stages.md

 # Prototype 1

+## Current stage (Feb 25)

+* Proxy: minimal on-line verification of each SCT
+* Proxy: Have setting to abort when the backend doesn't send an SCT which passes minimal verification

 ## Expected level of functionality

 * Web server can obtain SCTs from a statically configured set of logs.